 This type of wave breaks over a rocky or coral reef.
 The break of the wave is initiated by the incoming swell moving deep water to shallow water found over the reef.
 Due this often sudden change in water depth, reef breaks can often produce very hollow, barreling waves.

 The shape of the wave on a reef break, like all waves types, will depend heavily on the tide.
 A higher tide will usually produce a fuller, flatter wave, and a lower tide a more hollow, barrelling type wave.

 Reef breaks are more consistent than beach breaks which means that the take off point only shifts with the tide, rather than with other variables like wind, sandbanks and currents.
-The downside to this is that reef breaks if crowded can become almost impossible to cave a wave, unless you’re a local or a strong surfer.
+The downside to this is that reef breaks if crowded can become almost impossible to catch a wave, unless you’re a local or a strong surfer.

 The most well known reef break is the Banzai Pipeline in Hawaii.
 For the last 60 years this wave has attracted top surfers from all over the world, who attempt to tame the beast that is Pipeline.
 It’s also one of the most dangerous reef breaks in the world, with a few surfers falling victim to its. clutches every year.

 This type of wave breaks off a point of headland of rock outcrop in the ocean.
-Point breaks tend to produce near perfect waves, as the swell that the hits the point peels gracefully as it makes its way toward the shore.
+Point breaks tend to produce near perfect waves, as the swell hits the point peels gracefully as it makes its way toward the shore.

 Depending beach gradient and tide, point breaks will sometimes barrel.
 Like reef breaks, they also break with more consistency than beach breaks.
 Point breaks usually produce long rides like the Chicama in Peru, famous for being the world’s longest point break in the world.